shapeforge/Chill/README.md

 * Thibault Tricard [@ThibaultTricard]
 * Cedric Zanni [@czanni]

+Special thanks to the [main IceSL devs](https://icesl.loria.fr/about/) and in particular Salim Perchy for his help!

+ChiLL initial development was supervised by Sylvain Lefebvre [@sylefeb].
-ChiLL is based on an earlier prototype by Jean Hergel [@jhergel].
+It is inspired by an earlier prototype by Jean Hergel [@jhergel].

 Logos: